Code-Institute-Submissions/PhilipWilliams0-friday.com/README.md

         1. As a First Time Visitor, I want to know about the site.
         2. As a First Time Visitor, I want to easily create an account.
-        3. As a First Time Visitor, I want to be able to log an expense claim.
+        3. As a First Time Visitor, I want to be able to log a task.

     -   #### Returning Visitor Goals

-        1. As a Returning Visitor, I want to find information about my logged expense.
+        1. As a Returning Visitor, I want to find information about my task.
         2. As a Returning Visitor, I want to be able to contact site owner.
-        3. As a Returning Visitor, I want to be able to edit and delete an expense.
+        3. As a Returning Visitor, I want to be able to edit and delete an task.

     -   #### Frequent User Goals